bitwiseworks/cmake-os2/Help/cpack_gen/rpm.rst

- Produced SRPM package is expected to be built with :manual:`cmake(1)` executable and packaged with :manual:`cpack(1)` executable so CMakeLists.txt has to be located in root source directory and must be able to generate binary rpm packages by executing ``cpack -G`` command.
+ Produced SRPM package is expected to be built with :manual:`cmake(1)` executable and packaged with :manual:`cpack(1)` executable so CMakeLists.txt has to be located in root source directory and must be able to generate binary rpm packages by executing :option:`cpack -G` command.
 The two executables as well as rpmbuild must also be present when generating binary rpm packages from the produced SRPM package.